klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP8.md

 ```
 Transfers the ownership of a given token id to another address.
 Usage of this method is discouraged, use [safeTransferFrom](#kip8instance-safetransferfrom) whenever possible.

-Note that transferFrom method will be executed through sending a transaction to the KIP-8 token contract.
+Note that the transferFrom method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.

 **Parameters**